ossf/wg-securing-software-repos/docs/build-provenance-for-all-package-registries.md

 Adding build provenance to a registry is not a small undertaking, but it adds a major security capability in that packages can be transparent about what they contain and how they were built.

 If you aren't sure where to start, we recommend skipping Sigstore entirely and instead focusing on allowing publish authorization via a cloud CI/CD system's OIDC token, like <https://docs.pypi.org/trusted-publishers/>.
-This will increase the security of your registry by not requiring people to store passwords or unscoped API tokens in their build system, and introduce your users to the concept of OIDC tokens.
+This will increase the security of your registry by not requiring people to store passwords or API keys in their build system, and introduce your users to the concept of OIDC tokens.

 When you're ready to suggest your ecosystem provide build provenance with Sigstore, we have a few suggestions of points to emphasize: